noshitsecurity/triassic.github.io/agenda.md

 2. The CTFs were meant to help newcomers better understand <a href="https://www.noshitsecurity.com/align" target="nss">business</a> concepts and technologies
 3. Those whom <a href="https://www.noshitsecurity.com/wins" target="nss">bested</a> the first active CTFs got a shot at being a #destinyCTF Keyholders

-This put Azure Cloud login credentials and soon U2F keys into the hands of the Keyholders.
+This put Azure Cloud login credentials into the hands of the Keyholders.

 They were the first generation of students learning Azure security architecture from yours truly.<br />
 Listed below was the keyholder's agenda, and the hands-on skills they developed together.<br /><br />